December 10, 2020

 My goal is to build a community where these facts are embraced & put into action by everyone.
 If you are looking to expand your understanding of sensory processing & how it relates to your child, I would love to give you our Sensory Crash Course.
 Developed specifically for parents of elementary aged children, this crash course will provide an easy to understand introduction to sensory processing that you can use to build on as you travers your sensory journey.
 (Get the crash course here)

-And as always, if you would like to talk with someone about your child & their struggles, my door is open.
-Give me a call at (770)798-9844, or email me here to get started.
+And as always, if you would like to talk with someone about your child & their struggles, our door is open.
+The best way to get in contact with us is by filling out our contact form.